Project Review: Empowering Students

 The Rollout

-Ultimately, though, this effort was first and foremost about helping students, and I am hopeful we did that.
+Ultimately though, this effort was first and foremost about helping students, and I am hopeful we did that.
 The guide is now live.
 Based on the enthusiastic reception on social media on launch day, as well as comments we received from the test group during development, it seems many students indeed see this as a useful and needed resource.
-This was a really fulfilling project to be a part of — one that drew on my communications skills and resulted in clear, tangible benefits for our constituents.
+This was a really fulfilling project to be a part of — one that drew on a plethora of my skills and resulted in clear, tangible benefits for our constituents.

 screenshot of the finished guide